Azure-Samples/aistudio-end-to-end-baseline-architecture/README.md

-# AI Studio end-to-end baseline reference implementation (Work In Progress)
+# AI Studio end-to-end baseline reference implementation

 This reference implementation demonstrates how to author and run various AI-driven applications including chat applications, using Azure AI Studio and OpenAI within a single region.
 It offers a secure and private environment suitable for enterprises, with options for deploying the application: